opolo/Bitsliced-Primates/README.md

 All the code has been written in the language C. It has been tested with the GCC, ICC, and MSVC compilers for the C language and compiles fine with all of them.

-Feel free to open an issue, if there is any questions to be had!
+Feel free to open an issue, if there are any questions to be had!
 However, please have read the (relevant parts of the) report before opening any questions.